Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 ​<br/>

-and towards Stiftsgården, where you'll admire ALL THE CONSTRUCTION BECAUSE ITS MARCH AND NOT MAY.
+and towards Stiftsgården, where you'll admire ALL THE CONSTRUCTION BECAUSE IT'S MARCH AND NOT MAY.

 ​<br/>